 Key takeaways

-- Over 50% of teenagers aged 15 and above get less than seven hours of sleep each night (American Academy of Pediatrics)
+- Over 50% of teens aged 15 and above get less than 7 hours of sleep per night, with 85% failing to meet the recommended 8–10 hours.

 Sleep is a natural, recurring state of altered consciousness and reduced responsiveness that is essential for the overall well-being and functioning of living organisms, particularly animals and humans.
 It is characterized by specific patterns of brain activity, distinct sleep stages, and changes in physiological processes.